Taco Palenque: Palenque Grill

 Palenque Grill is a subsidiary of Taco Palenque.
 Palenque Grill was established in 2005 with the opening of its first restaurant in Laredo. unlike Taco Palenque, Palenque Grill is a casual dining table-service restaurant that features premium ingredients, margaritas, parrilladas, appetizers and desserts.
 These restaurants are higher-end than the regular Taco Palenque.

 A second location was opened in McAllen in 2006.
 This was followed by the opening of a third location in San Antonio in 2011.
 A second Laredo location, fourth in the chain, was open in 2016.
 A fifth location was open in Edinburg in 2019.

 The official slogan for Palenque Grill is "Un Rinconcito de Mexico" which means "A little corner of Mexico."
 A 2012 restaurant review in the San Antonio Express-News gave the Palenque Grill four out of a possible five stars and called the restaurant "a good choice for a visit".

 Pollo Palenque

 Pollo Palenque (formally named Pollo Tori) is another subsidiary of Taco Palenque.
 Pollo Palenque is a fast-food restaurant chain specializing in Mexican grilled chicken.
 The restaurant's main dish is pollo asado, a grilled marinated chicken.
 The meal is usually served with salsa, totopos and tortillas.
 The restaurant is currently only located on the border.
-It is located in Laredo, Texas and the Rio Grande Valley.
+It is located in Laredo, Texas, the Rio Grande Valley and a new location in Corpus Christi.